Two main components of your plan are aging in place financial planning and legal matters.

 - Who will manage your financial affairs should you become unable to do so?

-- Who will be responsible for your personal care, such as medical decisions, where you will live, who will provide care, etc.?
+- Who will be responsible for your personal care, such as medical decisions, where you will live, in-home assistance, etc.?

 - Who will manage your assets to ensure your spouse or loved on is protected and cared for?